Y0Coss/docs-fork/pages/network/load_balancer/order_freecertificate/guide.en-gb.md

 Handling SSL termination on the Load Balancer reduces the computational load on your backend servers and centralizes certificate management.
 This makes maintenance and security updates easier.

-**Discover how to order a free SSL certificate via the OVHcloud Manager or the API.**
+**Discover how to order a free SSL certificate via the OVHcloud Control Panel or the API.**

 ## Requirements